Easy Chia Pudding

 To make chia seed pudding, you really only need two simple ingredients: chia seeds and milk, but there are some easy additions that will take the flavor up a notch.

-• chia seeds – you can’t make chia pudding without chia seeds.
+- chia seeds – you can’t make chia pudding without chia seeds.
 Feel free to use white or black chia seeds, whichever variety you have on hand.

-• milk – I like using non-dairy options like almond milk, oat milk or coconut milk, but any type of milk will work.
+- milk – I like using non-dairy options like almond milk, oat milk or coconut milk, but any type of milk will work.

-• maple syrup – I’m a big fan of adding a touch of sweetness with maple syrup, but honey is another great option.
+- maple syrup – I’m a big fan of adding a touch of sweetness with maple syrup, but honey is another great option.
 If you need a sugar-free option, just skip the sweeteners all together or use a sugar substitute like stevia or monk fruit.

-• vanilla – this is optional, but I like adding a little vanilla for extra flavor.
+- vanilla – this is optional, but I like adding a little vanilla for extra flavor.

-How to Make Chia Pudding (2 Steps)
+How to Make Chia Seed Pudding (2 Steps!)

-1. The process of making chia pudding is so easy!
-The first step is to stir together your chia seeds and milk in a mason jar or bowl.
+Step 1: Stir together your chia seeds and milk in a mason jar or bowl.
 I usually do 3-4 Tablespoons of chia seeds to 1 cup of liquid.

-2. Once the mixture is well combined, let it sit for 5 minutes, give it another stir/shake to break up any clumps of chia seeds, cover and put the mixture in the fridge to “set” for 1-2 hours or overnight.
+Step 2: Once the mixture is well combined, let it sit for 5 minutes, give it another stir/shake to break up any clumps of chia seeds, cover and put the mixture in the fridge to “set” for 1-2 hours or overnight.

 Watch How to Make Chia Pudding